Seven reasons to visit Wordsworth House this year

 3. There’s lots to keep kids entertained

 There’s a choice of children’s trails plus replica toys, games and dressing up clothes available every day.
-At weekends, they can go wild like William and his sister Dorothy with a Dumbledore and Horniegoggle explorer bag, hunt for surprising creatures and weird words in the house and garden, and get tips on how to turn an ordinary backyard into a nature haven.
+At weekends, they can go wild like William and his sister Dorothy with an explorer bag, hunt for for amazing animals in the house, discover bugs and bees in the garden, and get tips on how to turn an ordinary backyard into a nature haven.

 There’s also a full programme of family activities during school holidays.